louis030195/awesome-memory-streams/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-List of software that allows you to collect and aggregate data about your life.
+List of software that allows you to collect and aggregate data about your senses' inputs

 ## Why?